FreunzWa/FW_sync/commerce/macroeconomics/macroeconomics_basics.md

 ### 3 central topics to macroeconomics
 - Output and income
-    + National output, measured in GDP per person
+    + National output (aggregate output, measured in GDP per person
     + output correlates with national income.
     + output in general does increase with time due to advances in technology and human education/ health etc.
     + however there may be short-run decreases in output @business cycles (with recessions)